 It is the policy of IIE Hawaii that all students attend class every day in order to ensure academic excellence, readiness and consistency.
 You may miss class due to illness or other personal reasons but there are no 'excused' absences.
-All students must maintain 80% attendance in each class per term to receive a Certificate of Completion.
+All students must maintain 80% attendance (3 days per term for STEP; 4 days per term for IEP/SIEP) in each class per term to receive a Certificate of Completion.

 You must maintain 80% attendance in each class per term or risk being dismissed.
 Students with an F-1 visa must maintain 80% attendance in each class per term or they risk having their visa fall 'out of status.'
-(Cambridge FCE & CAE course students have stricter attendance requirements of 90%.)
+(Cambridge FCE & CAE course students have stricter attendance requirements of 90% (2 days per term).)